 When agencies come together, everyone demands immediate clarity and impact.
 So creating alignment and setting priorities needs to happen fast.

-Whether you’ve acquired or you’re the acquirer, bringing two agencies together creates tension – alongside a healthy excitement, there are also plenty of concerns.
+Whether you’ve acquired or you’re the acquirer, bringing two agencies together through mergers and acquisitions creates tension – alongside a healthy excitement, there are also plenty of concerns.

 Despite this obvious truth, it’s all too easy for new owners to neglect integration and for the newly acquired to feel like they’re drowning in ambiguity.
 No wonder the promised land prophesied in the press release often falls short of expectations.

 Of course, it’s not always this dramatic – especially with mergers – but even with the best planned deals, there are many questions to answer.
 What changes and what stays the same?
 What’s the shared story?
 How will you combine cultures and establish shared proof points and language?

 In short, the clock is ticking.
 So how can you quickly bring strong personalities together to define an actionable roadmap?

 Regardless of the nature of the mergers and acquisitions deal, your goal is accelerating the right kind of sustainable growth.
 That increasingly relies on differentiation across your entire Customer Experience (CX).
 So whether that requires full reinvention or more nuanced optimisation, you need to define priority improvements across what you do, not just what you say.